Microwave-to-optics conversion using a mechanical oscillator in its quantum groundstate

-In this work, we demonstrate microwave-to-optics conversion with an electro-opto-mechanical device, which contributes less than one quantum of noise.
-We cryogenically cool a piezoelectric optomechanical crystal into its quantum groundstate of motion and excite the mechanical mode using a microwave circuit through surface acoustic waves.
+In this work, we demonstrate microwave-to-optics conversion with an electro-opto-mechanical device, which contributes less than one quantum of thermal noise.
+We cryogenically cool a GHz frequency piezoelectric optomechanical crystal device into its quantum groundstate of motion and excite the mechanical mode using a microwave circuit through surface acoustic waves.
+Crucially, our system remains in the ground state while a drive of sufficient strength for upconversion from the mechanical to the optical domain is applied.
 This allows for conversion of a microwave pulse to the optical telecom band in a regime where we excite on average one phonon.
+As our converter features a noise source containing less than one photon, optimizing the electromechanical cooperativity~\cite{OConnell2010,Moores2018}, the main efficiency bottleneck in our platform, will allow for the faithful transduction of a single photon from the microwave to optical domain.